EnigmaCurry/d.rymcg.tech/tiddlywiki/README.md

  * Click `Add key`.

 One repository can handle the backups for several instances of TiddlyWiki.
-Each instance will have its own deploy key, and its own branch named the same as the instance's configured `${TIDDLYWIKI_TRAEFIK_HOST}`.
-(Having a unique git branch per-instance helps to avoid unnecessary push conflicts between instances.)
+Each instance will have its own deploy key, and a unique git branch named the same as the instance's configured `${TIDDLYWIKI_TRAEFIK_HOST}`.
+(Having a unique git branches for each instance helps to avoid unnecessary push conflicts.)

 ### Enable the git-autocommit service and redeploy

-Update the `DOCKER_COMPOSE_PROFILES` variable in your config to turn on the `git-autocommit` service (disabled by default in [.env-dist](.env-dist)):
+Update the `DOCKER_COMPOSE_PROFILES` variable in your config to turn on the `git-autocommit` service (which is disabled by default in [.env-dist](.env-dist)):

 ```